b-cubed-eu/impIndicator/README.md

-The Environmental Impact Classification for Alien Taxa (EICAT) assessment data is the reported impact of alien taxa based on EICAT method which is the IUCN standard.
+The Environmental Impact Classification for Alien Taxa (EICAT) assessment data is the reported impact of alien taxa based on EICAT method which is the International Union for Conservation of Nature (IUCN) standard.
 An assessed alien taxa with adequate data is classified into massive (MV), major (MR), moderate (MO), minor (MN), or minimal concern (MC) depending on the severity of the impact caused on recipient ecosystem.
 Additional information such as the mechanisms and location of impact are also recorded.
 An example of an EICAT data is:

 ``` r
 # view EICAT data